 If you are make a single sided terry cloth bib pin and cut 1.

-You can also print up the pattern twice and lay it out as shown in the second picture.
+You can also print up the pattern twice and lay it out as shown in the first picture.

 Tip: it’s easy to make several of these at a time – so fold the vinyl cloth over and cut 2 , do the same for the flannel and or terry cloth.
 This way you will be able to make multiple bibs.

 2 – Adjust the strap length and check against child

 I made the strap extra long on the free baby bib pattern pdf, This way you can adjust it to fit your child perfectly – some kids need the baby bib right under their chin – others like to have a little more room.
 Take the flannel and hold it around the child’s neck and mark the proper length.